Now that the IndyCar season's over, drivers are somewhat free to dabble in other arenas...

-My Homeboyz' Team Seattle and Park Place Motorsports will once again be campaigning their latest renditions of the venerable Porsche 911 in the No's 23 & 73 respectively.
-But should rightly be overlooked by history being made in their GTD (Daytona) class.
+Meanwhile, My Homeboyz' Team Seattle will once again be campaigning their latest variant of the venerable Porsche 911 in the No. 23; But should rightly be overlooked by history being made in their GTD (Daytona) class.

 As Denmark's Christina Nielsen, who leads the title chase comfortably, is set to become the first female ever to win a championship in IMSA history, by simply contesting the minimum 3hr driving requirement aboard her #63 Scuderia Corsa Ferrari 488GT3!

 So take that Milka-licious.
 Y'all know when thou Wanderin' Milka, nee Milka Duno shot to prominence by finishing runner-up in a Grand Am Sports Car race.
 Before puttin' a Bee in Queen Danica's IndyCar Bonnet; Hya!